NEURODIVERSE COUPLES COACHING

 Due to the significant differences in perspectives, communication styles and preferences, there can be unique challenges within a neurodiverse relationship.
 Unfortunately, partners in such relationships have often sought support from several different therapists over the years, with limited success.
 Unfortunately, standard couples therapy approaches can be quite unhelpful for neurodiverse couples and it is common for couples to feel frustrated by their lack of progress in therapy.

 If you know or suspect that you are in a neurodiverse relationship, it is important to work with a psychologist or couples’ therapist who is able to adapt their approach in order to help you meet your goals.
-As a certified neurodiverse couples therapist, I believe that neurodiverse relationships can be satisfying and rewarding for both partners and I enjoy working with couples to find ways they can achieve their specific goals.

 Can couples’ coaching really help?